The DUI Arrest

 I defend DUI cases throughout Arizona, including Maricopa, Pinal, Yavapai, and Coconino County Superior Courts.

-Next: Hiring a DUI defense attorney
+Next: How to choose a DUI attorney

 About the Author